jarstingstall/jarstingstall.github.io/_posts/2015-05-17-getting-started-with-webpack-part-one.md

 title: "Getting Started With Webpack: Part One"
 ---

-[Webpack](http://webpack.github.io/) is a module bundler that allows us to write modular JavaScript code and not have to worry about managing a list of `<script>` tags and the order in which they're loaded in the browser.
-It supports CommonJS, AMD, and ES6 module systems, providing the ability to easily integrate 3rd party libraries with your application code.
-It has some killer features, a few of which we'll see soon that, in my opinion, make it more powerful than similar tools.
+[Webpack](http://webpack.github.io/) is a module bundler that allows us to write modular client-side JavaScript code without having to manage the order in which the modules are loaded in the browser.
+With support for CommonJS, AMD, and ES6 module systems, integrating 3rd party libraries with your application code has never been simpler.
+Wepback is an extremely powerful tool that is much more than a module bundler.
+This series will take you from the basics of installing and configuring Webpack to exploring some of it's more advanced features.

 To get started, install Webpack globally: